Shahroz16/Shahroz16/README.md

 ### Hi there 👋

-A software engineer with more than 7 years of experience in software development.
+I am a software engineer with aroud 8 years of experience in software development.

 What do I do?